skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 foe had to emerge from the hole to reach them.
 Also, he didn't want everyone to have to struggle through the gap if they needed to escape.

 The others ignore him and they bed down in the hallway.
-Eomer keeps watch.
+Eomier keeps watch.

 As they rest, Thordek and Enoch ponder the trap doors.
 Why did they go